-- A. Phase I - i.
-Within 7 days of completion of interviews, the RAC will meet to review their individual evaluation forms and candidate scores, and discuss additional comments - ii.
+- ii.
 Each candidate's collective evaluations will be averaged to generate a score - 1.
 The scores will be utilized to create a draft ranking list - iii.
 The draft ranking list will utilize a preliminary ranking order, changes to this order may be made based on: - iv.
 Thorough discussion by the RAC of the candidates: professionalism, academic and experiential qualifications, communication skills, and anticipated readiness for completion of a residency - 1.
-Alignment of candidate's goals with those of the specific residency program - v.
-The RPD and RPC will submit a final ranking order to the National Matching Service - B. Phase II & Scramble Process - i.
+Alignment of candidate's goals with those of the specific residency program - $v. \quad \text{The RPD and RPC will submit a final ranking order to the National Matching Service} \\$ - B. Phase II & Scramble Process - i.
 Follow the same procedures as above with exception of RAC meeting - 1.
 If preceptors unable to attend virtual interview due to short-term scheduling, RPD and RPC will meet and follow procedures i. v. above to determine rank order list - 2.
 RAC meeting with preceptor input preferred if available and able - 5.
-Post-Match - A. RAMC residency programs abide by the Rules of the ASHP Pharmacy Resident Matching Program - B. Matched applicant shall be contacted in writing with 30 days of the Match with an offer letter - C. Applicant is required to confirm and document their acceptance of the Match by the date specified on the offer letter - D. Any changes to program policies from the date of the offer letter to the start of the residency program shall be reviewed with the applicant.
+Post-Match - A. RAMC residency programs abide by the Rules of the ASHP Pharmacy Resident Matching Program. - B. Matched applicant shall be contacted in writing with 30 days of the Match with an offer letter - C. Applicant is required to confirm and document their acceptance of the Match by the date specified on the offer letter - D. Any changes to program policies from the date of the offer letter to the start of the residency program shall be reviewed with the applicant.
 Documentation of acceptance of these policies is required within 14 days of the start of the residency and will be uploaded into PharmAcademicTM.